simon-javier/backup-manuscript-thesis/main.typ

 + How can a diverse dataset of at least 3,000 fingernail images across multiple classes be gathered, prepared, preprocessed, and curated to ensure compatibility with deep learning frameworks while addressing issues like class imbalance and data quality?
 + How can researchers systematically collect and curate statistical data on systemic diseases associated with nail features into a usable dataset, and how can this dataset be applied using Bayesian inference for systemic disease inference?
-+ How can the reliability and accuracy of the deep learning model be ensured through rigorous training and evaluation, including cross-validation, and comparison against benchmarks from existing studies?
++ How can the reliability and accuracy of the deep learning model be ensured through rigorous training and evaluation and comparison against benchmarks from existing studies?
 + How can explainability methods, such as Grad-CAM or attention-based visualizations, be implemented in deep learning models for fingernail analysis to provide interpretable and explainable results?
 + Which deep learning model demonstrates superior performance for nail disease classification, and how do standard evaluation metrics (e.g., accuracy, precision, recall, F1-score for CNNs; confidence intervals, sensitivity, specificity for probabilistic models) inform the selection of the optimal model?
 + How can the best-performing model be deployed in a prototype application to provide interpretable systemic disease inference from fingernail images, and what are the key challenges in ensuring its suitability for clinical decision support or health screening?

 === Research Objectives
-The main objective of the study is to design, develop  and evaluate a deep learning-based system for the classification of the fingernail biomarker that achieves at least 80% accuracy by December, and integrating Bayesian inference for the detection of the probabilities of systemic diseases, providing a non-invasive, accessible, and cost-effective tool to enhance preventive healthcare for individuals globally.
+The main objective of the study is to design, develop  and evaluate a deep learning-based system for the classification of nail features that achieves at least 80% accuracy by December, and integrating Bayesian inference for the detection of the probabilities of systemic diseases, providing a non-invasive, accessible, and cost-effective tool to enhance preventive healthcare for individuals globally.

 Specifically, this study seeks to achieve the following objectives:
 + To obtain a publicly available fingernail image dataset from Roboflow, consisting of at least 3,000 labeled images across a minimum of 5 distinct nail feature classes, with each image meeting a minimum resolution of 224×224 pixels, and the dataset will be verified by a dermatologist.
 In parallel, to curate a statistical dataset to be used for inference using Bayesian inference, containing percentage-based associations between these nail feature classes and systemic diseases derived from published clinical, epidemiological studies, and literature.
-+ To apply standardized preprocessing steps including resizing and normalization to ensure consistency and suitability for deep learning, and to augment the dataset by at least 30% using systematic geometric and photometric transformations to enhance model generalization and robustness for systemic disease classification.
++ To apply standardized preprocessing steps including resizing and normalization to ensure consistency and suitability for deep learning, and to augment the image dataset by at least 30% using systematic geometric and photometric transformations to enhance model generalization and robustness for systemic disease classification.
-+ To develop and train multiple deep learning models (EfficientNetV2S, VGG16, ResNet50, RegNetY-16GF, and SwinV2-B) on the augmented dataset to classify nail features and to make systemic diseases inferences using Bayesian inference from the statistical dataset of systemic diseases.
++ To experiment, develop and train multiple deep learning models (EfficientNetV2S, VGG16, ResNet50, RegNetY-16GF, and SwinV2-T) on the dataset to accurately classify nail features and to make systemic diseases inferences using Bayesian inference from the statistical dataset of systemic diseases.
 + To evaluate and compare the performance of the trained models using standard metrics, including accuracy, precision, recall, and F1-score for convolutional neural networks (CNNs) and apply explainability and interpretability methods for the algorithms.
 + To deploy the models in a prototype application that provides interpretable systemic disease predictions from fingernail images, designed for potential use in clinical decision support or health screening applications.